stamen/dwsd/README.md

 CartoDB (now CARTO) does this by default: [Let your labels shine!](https://carto.com/blog/let-your-labels-shine/) ...we'll talk a bit more about stacking tile layers after a break.

-# Act III: bringing it all together
+# Act IV: bonus material!
+Mixing and matching to bring it all together

 ## Leaflet layer stacking